hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

 #### Notes for 1.5.8 Sound samples loaded in memory

-+ Applications w/ audio im memory
++ Applications w/ audio in memory
   + no streaming/decoding in real time $\to$ less CPU used
   + possible to play in-memory samples in sync w/ great precision
   + possible to make loops, add effects, change the playback rate, etc.
   + no wait time to start playing

 ### 1.5.9 Load and play sound samples